Security at qub

 2.1 What We Protect Against

-- An attacker who gains full read access to our server infrastructure before the reveal time of a qub.
+- An attacker who gains full read access to our server infrastructure before reveal time.
 They learn metadata (timestamps, device identifiers, attestation records).
 They do not learn sealed plaintext.

 - An attacker who intercepts traffic between your browser and our infrastructure.
 TLS terminates at our CDN edge; sealed payloads are already encrypted before transit.

-- An attacker who tampers with a sealed payload after it reaches Arweave.
+- An attacker who tampers with a sealed payload after it reaches permanent storage.
 Tampering changes the body hash, which is bound into the signature chain; verification fails and the viewer refuses to render the qub.

 - A compromised drand beacon operator.
 The drand network uses threshold BLS signatures across multiple independent operators; a minority cannot forge early-release signatures.